Species conservation & research

 Acoustic monitoring

-With the help of automated listening devices, we support the recording of the occurrence of species as well as their population densities.
+With the help of automated listening stations, we support the recording of the occurrence of species as well as their population densities.
 This method, which is relatively new to Madagascar, is initially being tested on forked-striped lemurs, sportive lemurs and narrow-striped mongooses.

 Shy forest inhabitants